Siddhipatade/Hebbian-rule/README.md

 # Hebbian Learning Rule
-- Also known as Hebb Learning Rule, was proposed by Donald O Hebb.
+- Also known as 'Hebb Learning Rule', was proposed by 'Donald O Hebb'.
-- One of the first and also easiest learning rules in the neural network.
+- One of the 'first' and also easiest learning rules in the neural network.
 - It is a single layer neural network, i.e. it has one input layer and one output layer.
 - The input layer can have many units, say n.
 The output layer only has one unit.
 - Hebbian rule works by updating the weights between neurons in the neural network for each training sample.

 ## Hebbian Learning Rule Algorithm

-- Set all weights to zero, wi = 0 for i=1 to n, and bias to zero.
+- Set all weights to zero, `wi = 0` for `i=1 to n`, and `bias to zero`.
-- For each input vector, S(input vector) : t(target output pair), repeat steps 3-5.
+- For each `input vector`, `S(input vector)` : `t(target output pair)`, repeat steps 3-5.
-- Set activations for input units with the input vector Xi = Si for i = 1 to n.
+- Set activations for input units with the input vector `Xi = Si` for `i = 1 to n`.
-- Set the corresponding output value to the output neuron, i.e. y = t.
+- Set the corresponding output value to the output neuron, i.e. `y = t`.
-- Update weight and bias by applying Hebb rule for all i = 1 to n:
+- Update weight and bias by applying Hebb rule for all `i = 1 to n`:

 ![image](https://github.com/Siddhipatade/Hebbian-rule/assets/91780318/499a6d53-cea5-4048-84b4-708d81e1a567)